qianzhong516/multi-step-form/README.md

 ## TODOs

+-   [] Add tests
--   [] use miniExtractCssPlugin or stay with style-loader?
+-   [] Use miniExtractCssPlugin or stay with style-loader?
--   [] move fonts to the `assets/` folder after build
+-   [] Move fonts to the `assets/` folder after build
--   [] render text color based on theme
+-   [] Render text color based on theme
--   [] primary color is not dark theme friendly
+-   [] Primary color is not dark theme friendly
--   [] add global css override in both App and storybook.
+-   [] Add global css override in both App and storybook.
 E.g, `box-sizing: border-box`